Zhanylmyrza/final-web-app/README.md

 You can easily cook your favorite meals.
 Just by clicking, you can take golden informations-recipes.
 Also you can creat own food.
 And ofcouse, you will not lose them.

+Presentation of our project: https://youtu.be/uDVNIgjqvR4

+TUTORIAL of our Project: https://youtu.be/KiSfQ6ka27c

 Video feedback: https://drive.google.com/file/d/1cvfj1yCjiFbQWZhgbKIVSoztmT72q9bj/view?usp=drivesdk

 ![image](https://user-images.githubusercontent.com/93324684/148260529-de44128e-7069-43e2-9f82-b0e28e9757d4.png)